tunegpt/tunegpt.github.io/README.md

 ## Objective

-We will fine-tune GPT to make you an AI language classifier prototype, if its feasible.
+We will fine-tune GPT to make you an AI language classifier prototype.

 ## Context